projectcalico/calico/calico/reference/resources/felixconfig.md

   ...
 ```

-A timeout value of 0 disbales the timeout.
+A timeout value of 0 disables the timeout.

 #### ProtoPort